Subject Matter Tutoring

 - Add an insert in your Syllabus, like this:

 Want to meet with an experienced peer to discuss course concepts, think through a problem set, or prepare for an upcoming exam?
-CTL offers free drop-in and/or appointment tutoring for this course and a variety of other courses.
+The Center for Teaching and Learning offers free drop-in and/or appointment tutoring for this course and a variety of other courses.
 For more information and to schedule an appointment, visit the tutoring appointments and drop-in schedule.

 Where Students Can Learn More